 A contract defines an agreement between the University of Chicago and another party providing services.
 It is a legal and binding document.
 As a student, you do not have the authority to commit the University to a contract, either verbally or in writing.
 You should present all proposed contracts to your Center for Leadership and Involvement advisor for a signature on your behalf.
 Your advisor may need time to work with other University offices before being able to sign a complex contract or may need another University official to be the signer.
-You may have personal liability for any contract you sign, and the University may not be able to help you resolve conflicts or litigation.
+You may have personal liability for any contract you sign, and the University will not be able to help you resolve conflicts or litigation.
 This section of our website is designed to help you safely navigate the process of soliciting and entering contracts for your RSO.

 Making a Bid or an Offer

 A bid or offer may constitute a contract, so it is important to take care not to accidentally enter into an unauthorized agreement.
 These steps will help you protect yourself when making an offer.

 - Gather Information - Collect information about potential vendors/speakers/performers, their availability, costs, and technical requirements (lights, sound, power needs, etc.)

 - Review Alternatives - Review the information from each potential vendor you contacted and decide who you would like to use.

 - Draft an Offer - In addition to performance fees or honoraria, it is important to consider what travel costs and technical/logistical costs you will be accountable for when selecting your bid amount.
 You also need to include information about dates you are able to accommodate an event.
-You should have firm reservations/holds for any locations/dates you offer.
-Once you have drafted this offer it is ready for review, but should not yet be sent to the vendor.
+You should have confirmed reservations/holds for any locations/dates you offer.

 - Review with your Advisor - it is important to send a draft of your bid to your advisor before you send the offer to the vendor.
 Your advisor will work with you to make sure nothing in your offer would constitute an obligation that you won't be able to deliver.